Saturday, February 9, 2013

 · 2 teaspoons salt

-· 2 teaspoons vanilla extract
+· Two teaspoons vanilla extract

 · 2 cups buttermilk

-625 g sifted all-purpose flour
+625g sifted all-purpose flour (about 5 cups)

 • 1 tablespoon baking soda